Stop Performant Recovery Debt Collection Harassment

 Request Written Debt Validation

-For over a decade, The Wood Law Firm has defended clients facing harassment from debt collectors.
+For over a decade, The Wood Law Firm has defended clients facing harassment from debt collectors like Performant Recovery.
 We help consumers understand their rights and take action against potentially unlawful behavior.
-Our track record includes stopping harassment and securing compensation for victims.

 Client Success Stories